NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 title: "3.
 Update the Game Board"
 description: "learn to generate a move for computer and update the board"
 date: 2020-07-23T00:00:00Z
+prereq: "Set up the Board!, Read and Process Input"
+difficulty: "Intermediate"
 weight: 4
 ---

 {{% notice tip %}}
 #### Prerequisites (from Java: Basics)
+- activity-1: <a href="../../java-basics/activity-1" target="_blank">Print Statements and Comments</a>
 - activity-2: <a href="../../java-basics/activity-2" target="_blank">Variables and Types</a>
 - activity-4: <a href="../../java-basics/activity-4" target="_blank">Control Structures</a>
 - activity-5: <a href="../../java-basics/activity-5" target="_blank">Methods</a>